-Students, all of whom are inservice teachers, complete most course requirements for the INSTEP PROGRAM (which are similar to the 34 credit M.A. program through their enrollment in an intensive three-week long summer program for three consecutive summers during which they work in a cohort of 12-15 inservice teachers for 6-8 hours each day.
+Students, all of whom are inservice teachers, complete most course requirements for the INSTEP PROGRAM (which are similar to the 34 credit M.A. program) through their enrollment in an intensive three-week long summer program for three consecutive summers during which they work in a cohort of 12-15 inservice teachers for 6-8 hours each day.
 The program emphasizes aesthetic education through a course collaboration with Lincoln Center Educational Institute that is followed up with involvement in successive courses and the students' final research paper.
 Supplementary online courses for each cohort conducted during the academic year after summers 1 & 2 allow the cohorts to continue their collegial collaboration during the academic year while satisfying the few remaining requirements.
-See the INSTEP website for additional details and contact information.